OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 Similarly, _Aporia sordida_ is a plant in GBIF, but an insect in IRMNG.

-To choose a candidate, and thereby align a source node with a workspace node, a set of heuristics is brought to bear.
-They are described in brief, followed by more detail.
+To choose a candidate, and thereby align a source node n' with a workspace node n, a set of heuristics is brought to bear.
+The heuristics are as follows:

- 1. If node a in S' is an animal and node a in S is a plant, do not align the former to the latter.
-This generalizes to other pairs of disjoint major taxa.
-[KC: is this where the separation taxa come into play?
-JR: yes, will fix later]
+ 1. **Separation**: If n and n' are contained in "obviously different" major groups such as animals and plants, do not align n' to n.
+Two major groups (or "separation taxa") are "obviously different" if they are disjoint as determined by the separation taxonomy and the alignments of the source taxonomy and workspace to it.

-    (Example: the _Aporia_ cases above.)
+    (Examples: (1) the _Aporia_ cases above; (2)
+    NCBI says n = _Pteridium_ is a land plant, WoRMS says n' = _Pteridium_ is a rhodophyte, and the separation taxonomy says land plants and rhodophytes are disjoint, so n and n' are different taxa; (3) [some example where the heuristic is used for disambiguation instead of homonym creation].
+    [Also look for good species-level examples as genera are so fraught anyhow.])

+ 1. **Disparate ranks**: Prohibit alignment where n and n' have "obviously incompatible" (disparate) ranks.
- 1. Prohibit alignment where one taxon is at the rank of genus or below (species, etc.) and the other is at the rank of family or above (order, etc.).
+    A rank is "obviously incompatible" with another if one is genus or a rank inferior to genus (species, etc.) and the other is family or a rank superior to family (order, etc.).

-    (Example: IRMNG Pulicomorpha, a genus, matches NCBI Pulicomorpha, a genus, not GBIF Pulicomorpha, a suborder.
+    (Examples: (1) IRMNG _Pulicomorpha_, a genus, matches NCBI _Pulicomorpha_, a genus, not GBIF Pulicomorpha, a suborder.
-    Both taxa are insects.)
+    Note that both candidates are insects.
+(2) For genus _Ascophora_ in GBIF (which is in
+    Platyhelminthes), candidate _Ascophora_ from WoRMS, a genus, is preferred to candidate Ascophora from NCBI, an infraorder.)

- 1. Prefer to align species or genus n' to n if they are in the same family.
-Put a bit more carefully: prefer n if the name-string of the family node of n' is the same as the name-string of the family node of n.
+ 1. **Lineage**: Prefer to align species or genus n' to n if they have common near lineage.
+    For example, prefer n to other candidates if the name-string of the family-rank ancestor node of n' is the same as the name-string of the family-rank ancestor node of n.

     (Example: _Hyphodontia quercina_ irmng:11021089
     aligns with Hyphodontia quercina in Index Fungorum [if:298799], not Malacodon candidus [if:505193].
 [Not a great example because a later heuristic would have gotten it.]
 The synonymy is via GBIF.)

+    The details are complicated because (a) all pairs of nodes share at least _some_ of their lineage, and (b) the genus names do not provide any information when comparing species nodes with the same name-string.
+The exact rule used is the following:

+    Define the 'quasiparent name' of n, q(n), to be the name-string of the nearest ancestor of n whose name-string is not a prefix of n's name-string.
+(For example, the quasiparent of a species would typically be a family.)
+    If q(n) is the name-string of
+    an ancestor of n', or vice versa, then n' is a preferred match to candidate n (i.e. candidates with this property are preferred to those that don't).

- 1. Prefer to align n' to n if they overlap.
+ 1. **Overlap**: Prefer to align n' to n if they are higher level groupings that overlap.
     Stated a bit more carefully: if n' has a descendant aligned to a descendant of n.

     (Example: need example.
 Scyphocoronis goes to Millotia instead of Scyphocoronis ?)

- 1. Suppose the separation taxa include A and B, with B contained in A.
+ 1. **Proximity**: Suppose the separation taxonomy includes A and B, with B contained in A.
-    If node n' is in B, and there are candidates in both A and B, prefer the one in B.  Similarly, if n' is in A, prefer the candidate in A.
+    If node n' is in B, then prefer candidates that are in B to those that are in A but not in B.

-    (Example: IRMNG Macbrideola indica goes to Macbrideola coprophila, not Utharomyces epallocaulus.  [get more info])
+    (Example: IRMNG _Macbrideola indica_ goes to _Macbrideola coprophila_,
+    not _Utharomyces epallocaulus_.  [get more info])

- 1. All other things being equal, prefer a candidate that has the same (non-synonym) name.
+ 1. **Same name-string**: Prefer candidates whose primary name-string is the same as the primary name-string of n'.

-    (Example: Zabelia tyaihyoni preferred to Zabelia mosanensis for GBIF Zabelia tyaihyoni.)
+    (Example: candidate _Zabelia tyaihyoni_ preferred to candidate _Zabelia mosanensis_ for
+    n' = GBIF _Zabelia tyaihyoni_.)

-If there is a single candidate and it passes all heuristics, it is aligned to that candidate.
+If there is a single candidate that is not rejected by any heuristic, it is aligned to that candidate.

-### Alignment heuristics

-#### Separate taxa if contained in disjoint separation taxa

-If taxa A and B belong to taxa C and D (respectively), and C and D are known to be disjoint, then it follows that A and B are distinct.
-For example, land plants and rhodophytes are disjoint, so if NCBI says its _Pteridium_ is a land plant, and WoRMS says its _Pteridium_ is a rhodophyte, then it follows that NCBI _Pteridium_ and WoRMS _Pteridium_ are different taxa.

-Separating plants from rhodophytes resembles the use of nomenclatural codes to separate (hemi)homonyms, but the codes are not fine grained enough to capture distinctions that arise in practice.
-For example, there are many [how many? dozens? hundreds?] of fungus/plant homonyms, even though the two groups are governed by the same nomenclatural code.

-[NMF: Check [here](https://doi.org/10.3897/BDJ.4.e8080) for harder data (names management sections and refs. therein).]

-Some cases of apparent homonymy might be differences of scientific opinion concerning whether or not a taxon possesses a diagnostic apomorphy, or belongs phylogenetically in some designated clade (the MRCA of some other taxa).
-Different placement of a name in two source taxonomies does not necessarily mean that the name denotes different taxa in the two taxonomies.

-The separation heuristic used here works as follows.
-We establish a set of separation taxa, containing about 25 higher taxa (Bacteria, Fungi, Metazoa, etc.).
-Before the main alignment process starts, every source taxonomy is aligned - manually, if necessary - to the separation taxonomy.
-(Usually this initial mini-alignment is by simply by name, although there are a few troublesome cases, such as Bacteria, where higher taxon names are homonyms.)
-If taxa A and B with the same name N are in separation taxa C and D, and C and D are disjoint in the separation taxonomy, then A and B are taken to be distinct.
-The heuristic does not apply if C is an ancestor of D (or vice versa); see below.

-[JAR in response to NMF: The separation taxonomy is not just the top of the tree; it omits many intermediate layers (ranks) and only includes big, well-known taxa.
-E.g. Opisthokonta is omitted from the separation taxonomy because so few sources have it, even though there are separation nodes both above and below it.
-A separation taxon must be "found" in at least two source taxonomies in order to be useful for the purpose of aligning and dividing up the namespace and preventing animals from being plants (etc.).

-JAR continuing in response to NMF:
-The problem is not placing everything; that's not hard.
-The only purpose of the separation taxon is to prevent incorrect collapse of what ought to be homonyms.
-If you have record A with name Mus bos, and record B with name Mus bos, then you generally want them to be unified if they're both chordates, but if one is a chordate and the other is a mollusc, you'd rather they not unify.

-It's hard to find real examples of species-level homonyms where one can be sure it's not an artifact or mistake, but one of them (from my homonym list) is probably Porella capensis.
-OTT has about 180 homonyms at the species level, many of which look like mistakes (since sometimes two or three have the same genus name).
-Most are plant/animal or plant/fungus or animal/fungus, but some cases, like Ctenella aurantia, have distinct records within the same code (Cnidaria / Ctenophora in this case).
-I can't analyze every one, so we need to err on the side of creating redundant records, rather than unifying, which would cause higher taxa from the lower priority taxonomy to be "broken".]

-#### Disparate ranks implies different taxa

-We assume that a taxon with rank above the level of genus (family, class, etc.) cannot be the same as a taxon with rank genus or below (tribe, species, etc.).
-A candidate that matches the source node in this regard will be preferred to one that doesn't.
-(That is, in regard to whether it is genus or below; not in regard to its particular rank.)

-For example, for genus Ascophora in GBIF (which is in Platyhelminthes), candidate Ascophora from WoRMS, a genus, is preferred to candidate Ascophora from NCBI, an infraorder.

-#### Prefer taxa with shared lineage

-A taxon that's in the "same place" in the taxonomy as a source is preferred to one that's not; for example we would rather match a weasel to a weasel than to a fish.

-The rule used is this one:

-Let the 'quasiparent name' of A (or B) be the name of the nearest ancestor Q of A (or B) such that (1) Q's name occurs in both source and target, and (2) Q's name is not a prefix of A's name.
-If A's 'quasiparent name' is the name of an ancestor of B, or vice versa, then B is a preferred match for A.  For example, the quasiparent of a species would typically be a family.

-#### Separate taxa that have incompatible membership

-[This section needs to be rewritten!
-This heuristic now makes use of aligned tips, rather than names.
-And I believe it's a preference, not a separation.]

-For each source or workspace node A, we define its 'membership proxy' to be the set of aligned nodes under it that do not have any aligned node as a descendant (that is, as aligned nodes, they are tip-like).

-If A and B both have nonempty membership proxies, and the proxies are disjoint (supposing one considers aligned nodes to be unified), then we consider A and B to be incompatible, and prevent a match between them.

-#### Prefer same separation taxon

-There are many cases (about 4,000? will need to instrument and re-run to count) where A's nearest enclosing separation taxon (say, C) is properly contained in B's (say, D) or vice versa.
-A and B are therefore not separated by the separation heuristic.
-It is not clear what to do in these cases.
-In many situations the taxon in question is unplaced in the source (e.g. is in Eukaryota but not in Metazoa) and ought to be matched with a placed taxon in the workspace (in both Eukaryota and Metazoa).
-In OTT 2.9, [??  figure out what happens - not sure], but the number of affected names is quite high, so many false homonyms are created.
-Example: the separation taxonomy does not separate _Brightonia_ the mollusc (from IRMNG) from _Brightonia_ the echinoderm (from higher priority WoRMS), because echinoderms is not a separation taxon, so [whatever happens].  [example no good in OTT 2.11 - get another.]  [need example going the other way.]

-#### Prefer matches not involving synonyms

-B is preferred to other candidates if its primary name is the same as A's.

-[NMF: What you do here is follow a general pattern of introducing a particular workflow step, then say what may go wrong, then try to discuss that.
-And this repeats for each paragraph / workflow step.
-I will suggest a different arrangement..
-[SEE BELOW]]

 ### Method for applying Heuristics